 - The project is not regulated research as defined above.
 For example, the project is being conducted ONLY for the Evans School and a client organization (and the individuals studied are employees, clients, or other members of that organization).

-- Each student is responsible for discussing protections for human subjects with his or her faculty CP reader or course instructor PRIOR to beginning collection or use of any data.
+- Students are responsible for discussing protections for human subjects with their faculty CP advisor or course instructor PRIOR to beginning collection or use of any data.

-- The capstone project reader or course instructor is responsible for guiding students in a timely way and checking with the UW Human Subjects Division if there are questions.
+- The capstone project advisor or course instructor is responsible for guiding students in a timely way and checking with the UW Human Subjects Division if there are questions.

 - If in the course of a project the scope changes to include regulated research as defined above, the student and instructor are both responsible for immediately beginning the process to gain human subjects approval.